10 days 9 nights

 Day 04 :Habarana / Polonnaruwa

-Enjoy a hearty breakfast and we will ride passing the dry zone farms as well as observing village life.
+Enjoy a hearty breakfast and to-day we will ride past the dry zone farms as well as observe village life.

-We ride one of the better kept ruins of ancient Ceylon – another UNESCO World Heritage, The city of Polonnaruwa, which was the medieval capital of Sri Lanka from the 11th - 13th century A.D. you will be cycling about 30km on soft surfaces as you whizz between the ruins.
+We ride to one of the better kept ruins of ancient Ceylon – another UNESCO World Heritage Site, the city of Polonnaruwa which was the medieval capital of Sri Lanka from the 11th - 13th century A.D.
+You will be cycling about 30km on soft surfaces as you whizz between the ruins.

-The circular relic house (Vata-da-ge) Lankathilaka, Thuparama, Royal Palace, Rankoth vihara and Galvihara with the beautiful rock cut Buddha statues are the most interesting.
+The circular relic house (Vata-da-ge) Lankathilaka, Thuparama, Royal Palace, Rankoth vihara and Galvihara with it's beautiful rock cut Buddha statues are the most interesting.

-After the Polonnaruwa visit by Cycles, Proceed to the hotels for overnight stay.
+After the Polonnaruwa visit we will proceed to the hotels for overnight stay.
 Transfer by vehicle.